Uploading the code

 The schemes of the roots, graph, and paths of the project environment are defined as follows.

-The root schema of the environment is determined by the contents of the project file, in particular its top-level name
+The Root schema of the environment is determined by the contents of the project file, in particular its elements name and uuid top-level and section [deps] (all of them are optional).
+Consider the following example of a project file for a fictional application App, which was described above.

 name = "App"